 All wire has inductance, which is a sort of resistance—a resistance to current fluctuations.
 That means that not only does the speaker have an inherent load (measured in ohms), the cable does as well.
 Some manufacturers employ fancy geometries in their cables (braids, etc) in order to minimize inductance.
 Speaker gauge interacts with inductance but isn’t a directly correlated metric.

 Summing It Up

-You can get all knotted up in wire gauge and these other metrics, but it’s important to note that some of the most geeky people in the world tend to compare the most expensive and fancy speaker cables against 12 gauge lamp cord (zip cord).
+You can get all knotted up in wire gauge and these other metrics, but it’s important to note that some of the geekiest people in the world tend to compare the most expensive and fancy speaker cables against 12 gauge lamp cord (zip cord).
 That means that if you are dealing with basic speaker cables, then the question What is speaker cable gauge at least means you’re on the proper metric you should hang your hat on—all other things being unknown or assumed to be ordinary.
-That chart above is a great guideline for determining gauge for your speaker runs.
+That chart above is a great guideline for determining the gauge for your speaker runs.
 It’s also particularly important and helpful to know the load of your speakers (and even to anticipate an eventual upgrade).
 For example, if you know your amplifier/speaker load is 8-ohms and you’re doing a long run, it might not be a bad idea to get the speaker gauge you’d need for a 6-ohm or even a 4-ohm load.
-Spending an extra few dollars now is much preferred to having to pull all new cable because your system is rolling off the high frequencies in a second zone.
+Spending an extra few dollars now is much preferred to having to pull all-new cable because your system is rolling off the high frequencies in a second zone.
 If you don’t want to do any math or read any charts, then purchasing 12-gauge speaker cables is going to be a good place to start.
 You can, however, save considerable money if you take a few minutes and check your work.